DigvijayNarayanMaurya/movies-review/README.md

 # movies-review
-i have use html css javascript
+i have used html css javascript and bootstrap